 By: Jeffrey Newholm

 NBA players are currently taking a well deserved break during All-Star Game weekend.
 This is a perfect time for fans to reflect back and look ahead at the months to come.
 To this end, it would help to look more closely at the races in the Association’s conferences.
-Also, although not major news right now, it would be enlightening to examine the tensions simmering right underneath the league’s stove top.

 The Warriors are shockingly not out in front right now, but they’re still everyone’s favorite to advance to the Finals.
 However, there are two reasons for Dubs fans to be concerned.
 First, unlike the regular season cakewalk of 2016 and the postseason blitz last year there are some legitimate challengers.
 The Rockets have copied the Warriors’ fast-paced play to near perfection, and the Timberwolves and Thunder loom as unusually strong opponents in the second round.
 Second, the Dubs have been running on fumes lately.
 The team picked up an exorbitant amount of losses heading into the break (four being exorbitant by Golden State standards).
 Coach Steve Kerr has had to think hard about damage control, with the pressure of success and expectations perhaps reaching a breaking point.
 If the Warriors can’t refuel their batteries this week, they could run out of power in the middle of the treacherous expressway of the West playoffs.